danielsogl/awesome-cordova-plugins/DEVELOPER.md

 ### Testing your changes

-You need to run `npm run build` in the `ionic-native` project, this will create a `dist` directory.
-Then, you must go to your ionic application folder and replace your current `node_modules/ionic-native/dist/` with the newly generated one.
+You need to run `npm run build` in the `ionic-native` project, this will create a `dist/packages-dist` directory.
+Then, you must go to your ionic application folder and replace your current `node_modules/@ionic-native/` with the newly generated `dist/packages-dist/@ionic-native/` folder.

 ### Cleaning the code